 Giant pandas prefer a cool climate.
 They are not afraid of cold weather.
 They never hibernate.
 Even in the cold winter, they are still seen walking through the bamboo forest covered with thick snow.
 The dense bamboo forest in the Qingling Mountains makes it an ideal place for the giant panda to live.

 How to Get Close to Pandas

-If you want to see pandas only, there are some recommended places to see pandas.
-The most highly recommended venue is the Chengdu Giant Panda Breeding and Research Center.
+If you want to see pandas only, the best place is the Chengdu Giant Panda Breeding and Research Center.